 You can find the full list and measurement of ingredients in the printable recipe card at the bottom of the post.

-Beyond the salt and sugar, which are necessary for salt-curing salt, this recipe is extremely flexible!
+Beyond the salt and sugar, which are necessary for salt-curing salt, this recipe for gravlax salmon is extremely flexible!
 Feel free to add, substitute or omit ingredients based on what you have on hand or prefer!

 - Alcohol: Want to keep things traditional?
 Try using aquavit, which has a herbaceous flavor that pairs beautifully with dill.
 Or try substituting gin for a more botanical flavor.
 Alternatively, you can leave the alcohol out all together.